-Prerequisite: None Co-requisite: EMSP 1501 Type: TECH
+Prerequisite: None

-EMSP 1291Special Topics: AEMT Medical2:2:0Emergencies and Special Populations

-Advanced EMT knowledge and skills in the assessment and management of patients with medical emergencies and in diverse populations to include neonatology, pediatrics, geriatrics and other related topics.

-Prerequisite: EMSP 1501 and EMSP 1260

-Co-requisite: EMSP 1338, EMSP 1355, EMSP 1356,
+Co-requisite: EMSP 1501

-EMSP 2260 and EMSP 2338

 Type: TECH

+EMSP 1291 Special Topics: Advanced EMT 2:2:0 Medical Emergencies and Special

+Populations

+Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+This course has been developed to meet an area of knowledge for the Advanced EMT that is not addressed in the current curriculum.
+The course is designed to cover advanced EMT knowledge and skills in the assessment and management of patients with medical emergencies and in diverse populations to include neonatology, pediatrics, geriatrics and other related topics.

+Prerequisite: EMSP 1501 and EMSP 1260,

+EMSP 1338; EMSP 1355; EMSP 1356;

-EMSP 1338Introduction to Advanced Practice3:3:1Fundamental elements associated with emergency medical services to include preparatory practices, pathophysiology, medication administration, and related topics.
-Prerequisite: EMSP 1501 and EMSP 1260 Co-requisite: EMSP 1291, EMSP 1355, EMSP 1356, EMSP 2260, and EMSP 2338 Type: TECH
+EMSP 1338 Introduction to Advanced Practice

+Fundamental elements associated with emergency medical services to include preparatory practices, pathophysiology, medication administration, and related topics.

-EMSP 1355 Trauma Management 3:2:2
+EMSP 1355 Trauma Management